magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### min-words

-It checks for more than predefined number of words.
-Min number of words should be set as a parameter.
+It checks that there are not less than a predefined number of words.
+Minimum number of words should be set as a parameter.

 #### Example